AdobeDocs/workfront.en/help/workfront-proof/wp-getstarted/workflow-examples/work-freelancers.md

 product-area: documents;user-management
 navigation-topic: workflow-examples
 title: Working with Freelancers in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: If your organization works with freelancers, you can include them in your Workfront Proof process as well.
 ---

-# Working with Freelancers in *Workfront Proof*
+# Working with Freelancers in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-If your organization works with freelancers, you can include them in your *Workfront Proof* process as well.
+If your organization works with freelancers, you can include them in your `Workfront Proof` process as well.

-There are a few ways to do this depending on whether you want the freelancer to be part of your organization in *Workfront Proof* or not:
+There are a few ways to do this depending on whether you want the freelancer to be part of your organization in `Workfront Proof` or not:

-## Add Freelancers to Your *Workfront Proof* Account
+## Add Freelancers to Your `Workfront Proof` Account

-You can simply add your freelancers as users to your account in *Workfront Proof*, just like you would your colleagues, then they can be part of all of the workflows described in this section.
+You can simply add your freelancers as users to your account in `Workfront Proof`, just like you would your colleagues, then they can be part of all of the workflows described in this section.

 You can use the various user profiles, as well as folder privacy rule, to manage your Freelancer's visibility and access in your account.